tecladocode/web-dev-bootcamp/curriculum/section03/lectures/01_how_websites_work/README.md

 The browser has to send additional requests to the server for all of these resources, just like it did for the HTML document itself.

-While these additional resources download, the browser behins constructing a model of the site's structure, and starts painting content to the browser window.
+While these additional resources download, the browser begins constructing a model of the site's structure, and starts painting content to the browser window.
 Once this painting is complete, and all of the site resources have finished downloading, we're left with a complete web page.

 ## This course

 In this course we're going to be predominantly focusing on steps 3 and 4.
 We're going to be writing client side code to interact with servers through a web browser, and we're going to be writing server side code to handle those requests.

-Throughout the next couple of sections we're going to be taking a closer look at the technologies involved in actually displaying a web page to the user, and then we're going to look into writing server-side code to handle user requests with Python and Flask,
+Throughout the next couple of sections we're going to be taking a closer look at the technologies involved in actually displaying a web page to the user, and then we're going to look into writing server-side code to handle user requests with Python and Flask.

 [^server]: [What is a server?](https://www.techopedia.com/definition/2282/server)